Books: The Mexicans by Phillip Oster and Rain of Gold by Victor Villaseñor

 The book The Mexicans, A Personal Portrait of a People (1989/2002) by Phillip Oster, tells the stories of twenty Mexicans from various part of Mexican society.
 Oster gives glimpses of everything from the survivors who live off of garbage dumps, to a doctor trying to help the poor.
 The very fragmentation of looking at the country through so many different people’s lives, points out the difficulty of understanding the whole picture.
 However, through direct quotations and his description of these lives, we are drawn to a personal understanding of at least pieces of the puzzle.
 The book allows you to meet people you might not meet in your travels.

 In some ways the myths and legends woven into Rain of Gold (1989) by Victor Villaseñor reveals more truth than factual dissertations on Mexico.
 Rain of Gold is the first in a trilogy about his family, and some day I will get around to reading his other two memoirs, Thirteen Senses and Burro Genius.
 Rain of Gold is a hefty book, and not always told with smooth, literary flair.
 Don’t let those facts put you off.
 It has stuck with me like few books do.
 I liked its emotionality, the way it shimmered between real scenes and imaginary happenings, past and present.
 The personality of the author comes through.
-If you want to see his compelling personality, take a look at this eight-minute video, which was mostly filmed in Tucson, Arizona in 2006.
+If you want to see his compelling personality, take a look at some of the videos of him you can find on YouTube.

 Thanks for the comments and suggestions, Jessie and Kerry.
 Boy, Kerry, you’ll keep us learning about new music, won’t you!